golangci/golangci-lint/README.md

   whitespace:
     multi-if: false   # Enforces newlines (or comments) after every multi-line if statement
     multi-func: false # Enforces newlines (or comments) after every multi-line function signature
+  wsl:
+    # If true append is only allowed to be cuddled if appending value is
+    # matching variables, fields or types on line above.
+Default is true.
+    strict-append: true
+    # Allow calls and assignments to be cuddled as long as the lines have any
+    # matching variables, fields or types.
+Default is true.
+    allow-assign-and-call: true
+    # Allow multiline assignments to be cuddled.
+Default is true.
+    allow-multiline-assign: true

 linters:
   enable: